Liberal democracy: Majoritarianism

 Proponents of democracy make a number of defenses concerning "tyranny of the majority".
 One is to argue that the presence of a constitution protecting the rights of all citizens in many democratic countries acts as a safeguard.
 Generally, changes in these constitutions require the agreement of a supermajority of the elected representatives, or require a judge and jury to agree that evidentiary and procedural standards have been fulfilled by the state, or two different votes by the representatives separated by an election, or sometimes a referendum.
 These requirements are often combined.
-The separation of powers into legislative branch, executive branch and judicial branch also makes it more difficult for a small majority to impose their will.
-This means a majority can still legitimately coerce a minority (which is still ethically questionable), but such a minority would be very small and as a practical matter it is harder to get a larger proportion of the people to agree to such actions.
+The separation of powers into legislative branch, executive branch, and judicial branch also makes it more difficult for a small majority to impose their will.
+This means a majority can still legitimately coerce a minority, which is still ethically questionable, but that such a minority would be very small, and as a practical matter it is harder to get a larger proportion of the people to agree to such actions.

 Another argument is that majorities and minorities can take a markedly different shape on different issues.
 People often agree with the majority view on some issues and agree with a minority view on other issues.
 One's view may also change, thus the members of a majority may limit oppression of a minority since they may well in the future themselves be in a minority.
 A third common argument is that despite the risks majority rule is preferable to other systems and the tyranny of the majority is in any case an improvement on a tyranny of a minority.
 All the possible problems mentioned above can also occur in non-democracies with the added problem that a minority can oppress the majority.
 Proponents of democracy argue that empirical statistical evidence strongly shows that more democracy leads to less internal violence and mass murder by the government.
 This is sometimes formulated as Rummel's Law, which states that the less democratic freedom a people have, the more likely their rulers are to murder them.

-Excessive reliance on procedural formalities
+Socialist and Marxist criticism

+Some socialists, such as The Left party in Germany, say that liberal democracy is a dishonest farce used to keep the masses from realizing that their will is irrelevant in the political process.
+Marxists and communists, as well as some non-Marxist socialists and anarchists, argue that liberal democracy under capitalism is constitutively social class-based and therefore can never be democratic or participatory.
+They refer to it as "bourgeois democracy" because they say that politicians ultimately fight mainly for the interests of the bourgeoisie, and thus argue that liberal democracy represents "the rule of capital".